QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 >>> # Could possibly do other calls here
 >>> result = result_future.wait()  # Blocks this script only, not the RPC object

+The call now uses function `non_blocking_rpc_method_call` that returns the **QMI_RpcFuture** object itself,

+..
+The below part of this sentence is very stilted and I am not sure what it is trying to convey.

-The call now uses function `non_blocking_rpc_method_call` that returns the **QMI_RpcFuture** object itself, and the result is then obtained in the call script (if it should return one) or just wait until the call is finished.
+and the result is then obtained in the call script (if it should return one) or just wait until the call is finished.

-Note that if the issue is slowly responding hardware, and several non-blocking calls are made which want to get a response from the hardware, this could lead into unexpected hardware responses and/or other kinds of issues, and crashing of the code.
+Note that if the issue is slowly responding hardware, and several non-blocking calls are made which want to get a response from the hardware, this could lead into unexpected hardware responses and/or other kinds of issues, potentially even crashing the program.

 Further, the proxies have the possibility of *locking* their objects to be controlled by a specific context only.
 The use of the ``lock()``, ``unlock()``, ``force_unlock()`` and ``is_locked()`` methods are illustrated in the Tutorial.

 **Context management**
 ======================

+..
+This section is also more tutorial than design doc.

 QMI offers a few context managers to facilitate better control of the QMI contexts, instruments, tasks and signals.